 WHAT THE OLD TOWN HAS TO OFFER

-Besides the modern day attractions the Budva Old Town is now known for, there are notable landmarks to explore
+Besides the modern day attractions the Budva Old Town is now known for, there are notable landmarks to explore.

 The most popular of those is the Citadel.
-Once a fortress to hide people from attacks, it now houses a museum and small historical library.
-You’ll find incredible views of the coastline and Adriatic Sea from here.
+Once a fortress to hide people from attacks, it now houses a museum and a small historical library.
+You’ll find incredible views of the coastline and the Adriatic Sea from here.

 In the immediate area there are a few popular churches to visit.
 Most notably the Saint Ivan Church and its striking bell tower, the Byzantine style Holy Trinity Church, and the Church of St. Sabba the Sanctified.